Essential Guide To Fish Antibiotics for Humans

 Again, I emphasize that the pill ingredients might be the same as those sold for humans, but it doesn’t mean it is the same quality.

-For example, the fish antibiotics could have been stored in a way that allowed mold to grow on them.
+For example, the fish antibiotics could have been stored in a way that allowed mold to grow.
 Or maybe moisture levels were too high and destroyed the pills.

 You might also see labels like “Pharmaceutical Grade” on fish antibiotics.
 However, like with the USP label, this doesn’t mean anything.